Manchin, Schumer in surprise deal on health, energy, taxes

 The overall proposal is far less aspirational than the $3.5 trillion package Biden asked Democrats to push through Congress last year, and the pared-down, roughly $2 trillion version the House approved last November after Manchin insisted on shrinking it.
 Even then, Manchin shot down that smaller measure the following month, asserting it would fuel inflation and was loaded with budget gimmicks.

-In a summary that provided scant detail, Democrats said their proposal would raise $739 billion over the decade in new revenue.
-That included $313 billion from a 15% corporate minimum tax that a Manchin statement suggested would affect only “billion-dollar companies or larger."
+In summaries that provided scant detail, Democrats said their proposal would raise $739 billion over the decade in new revenue, including $313 billion from a 15% corporate minimum tax.
+They said that would affect around 200 of the country's largest corporations, with profits exceeding $1 billion, that currently pay under the current 21% corporate rate.

+The agreement also contains $288 billion the government would save from curbing pharmaceutical prices.
+Those provisions would also require Medicare to begin negotiating prices on a modest number of drugs, pay rebates to Medicare if their price increases exceed inflation and limit that program's beneficiaries to $2,000 annual out-of-pocket expenses.

 That would leave $306 billion for debt reduction, an effort Manchin has demanded.
 While a substantial sum, that's a small fraction of the trillions in cumulative deficits the government is projected to amass over the coming decade.